torproject/sbws/README.md

 - `tests/unit/` simple little tests that don't require Tor to be running
 - `tests/integration/` more complex tests and/or tests that require Tor to be running
 - `tests/testnets/` scripts and code for running mini Tor networks locally

-### The public API for sbws

-As required by semantic versioning, the public API for sbws will not change without a major version bump.
-The public API is

-- **The available configuration options and their defaults**.
-New options may be added without a major version bump, but no options will be removed, nor will defaults be drastically changed.
-Examples of drastic changes to defaults include obvious things like changing the default URL for the file to download or a location for data storage, but also more subjective things, such as increasing the target download time significantly (6s to 60s).
-Examples of an insignificant change include changing the default client nickname.
-Rule of
-thumb: if it is likely to affect results or sbws behavior significantly, it is a major change.

-- **The name and function of commands**.
-The command you run to perform certain actions will not change in a backward incompatible way without a major version change.
-For example to generate a v3bw file you will always run `sbws generate` unless there is a major version bump and the release notes indicate the command has changed.

-- **The format of output**.
-Results (stored in `~/.sbws/datadir` by default) will not change their format in a backward incompatible way without both a major version bump and a bump in the result version integer.
-The v3bw file generated with `sbws generate` will not change its format without a major version bump. *Log lines and the output of `sbws stats` are exceptions to this rule*.

-- **NOT the name, location, signature, or existance of python functions**.
-Sbws is meant to be ran as a standalone program.
-It is not at all meant to be treated or used like a library.
-Users of sbws do *not* need an understanding of how its code is laid out.
-Therefore the code may change drastically without a major version bump as long as the way users interact with it does not change in a backward incompatible way.

 ## The `.sbws` directory